concoctions/BlackBlox/docs/source/index.rst

 Blackblox and its documentation is under active development.

+Blackblox was created by `S.E.
+Tanzer <https://www.tudelft.nl/tbm/over-de-faculteit/afdelingen/engineering-systems-and-services/people/phd-candidates/ir-se-samantha-tanzer>`_, as part of her dissertation "Negative Emissions in the Industrial Sector", at the department of `Engineering Systems and Services <https://www.tudelft.nl/en/tpm/about-the-faculty/departments/engineering-systems-and-services>`_, `Faculty of Technology Policy, Management <https://www.tudelft.nl/en/tpm>`_, `Delft University of Technology <https://www.tudelft.nl/en/>`_, between 2017-2022.

-Blackblox was written by `S.E.
-Tanzer <https://www.tudelft.nl/tbm/over-de-faculteit/afdelingen/engineering-systems-and-services/people/phd-candidates/ir-se-samantha-tanzer>`_, and has been used as the basis of research concerning the use of bioenergy and carbon capture and storage in `steel <https://doi.org/10.1016/j.ijggc.2020.103104>`_, `chemicals <http://doi.org/10.2139/ssrn.3819778>`_, and `concrete <http://doi.org/10.1039/D0FD00139B>`_, all publication of which are available open-access.
+Blackblox was used as the basis of research concerning the use of bioenergy and carbon capture and storage in `steel <https://doi.org/10.1016/j.ijggc.2020.103104>`_, `chemicals <http://doi.org/10.2139/ssrn.3819778>`_, and `concrete <http://doi.org/10.1039/D0FD00139B>`_, all publication of which are available open-access.
+A list of publications associated with this modelling software can be found `here <research.html>`_.

 .. toctree::
    :maxdepth: 1

    intro
    usage
+   research
+   license
    unit
    chain
    factory
-   license